 Dorian Thompson-Robinson Scouting Report

 Everyone wants to find the next Zach Wilson or Joe Burrow.
 Admittedly, it’s a fun — and potentially rewarding — exercise.
 Quarterbacks always come out of nowhere, but pinpointing which ones will emerge is a difficult task.
-This year, there are several candidates, but Thompson-Robinson is one of the most intriguing.
+Next year, there will be several candidates.
+How does Thompson-Robinson stack up in that group?

 DTR has been the starter for the UCLA Bruins since 2018.
 He’s had his ups and downs, but lately, things are starting to turn in the UCLA QB’s favor.
-The Bruins’ passer is coming off his best season yet, and with a full slate of games in store, he could be due for a breakout.
+The Bruins’ passer is coming off his best season yet, and with another full slate in store for 2022, he’s a player to watch.
 Does Thompson-Robinson have the tools to be a big riser on the NFL Draft stage?
 Let’s take a look.

 Dorian Thompson-Robinson’s physical profile